wuspy/portal_calendar/README.md

  | PSRAM | Disabled |
  | Upload Speed | 921600 |

+To enable debug logs, choose `Info` for Core Debug Level.
+Otherwise, leave it set to `None`.

 Now you can just flash it like any other arduino.

 ## Building with PlatformIO

 Assuming you already have PlatformIO installed, there shouldn't be anything else you need to do before building and flashing.
 Just select Build or Upload under the EzSBC environment.

+To enable debug logs, add `-DCORE_DEBUG_LEVEL=3` as a build flag in [platformio.ini](platformio.ini) (it should already be there as a line you can uncomment).

 # More Info